awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.md

  You can also use tags to track costs by grouping expenses for similarly tagged resources\.

 Use tags to organize your AWS bill to reflect your own cost structure\.
 To do this, sign up to get your AWS account bill with tag key values included\.
 Then, to see the cost of combined resources, organize your billing information according to resources with the same tag key values\.
 For example, you can tag several resources with a specific application name, and then organize your billing information to see the total cost of that application across several services\.
-For more information, see [Cost Allocation and Tagging](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in *About AWS Billing and Cost Management*\.
+For more information, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.

 **Note**
 You can add a tag to a snapshot, however, your bill will not reflect this grouping\.